Article reading time: 26 min

 Successful people find value in unexpected places and do so by focusing on first principles instead of focusing on formulas.

-Brilliant thinking is rare, but courage is even in shorter supply than genius.
+Brilliant thinking is rare, but courage is even in a shorter supply than genius.

 There are two types of progress: vertical, and horizontal.
 Horizontal progress is creating what has already been created.
 Vertical progress is doing something nobody has ever done before.
 Horizontal progress, on a macro level, is globalization.
 Globalization is simply repeating somewhere what has worked before.
 The concept that embodies going from zero to one is technology.
 It is inventing better ways of doing things.
 Globalization and tech are different, so they can happen at the same time.